Design Trends: Schluter and Tile Make a Winning Combination

 Schluter can become a seamless part of your tile installation, like the kitchen below.

 Tile Shown: 2x8 in Sea Glass with Schluter to finish the exposed edge.

 This kitchen is also a good example of a situation where some form of trim would be necessary.
 Our tiles do not come glazed on all edges, so with an exposed wall like this one you would need to either specify glazed or bullnosed edges, choose a trim piece (like a flatliner) or opt for Schluter.

 Schluter can be a clear design choice, as you can see in the kitchen below.
-Schluter comes in a wide variety of finishes, so it can match the other chosen hardware in your space or you can choose something that will seamlessly blend into the color of your tile.
+Schluter comes in a wide variety of finishes, so that it can match the other chosen hardware in your space or you can choose something that will seamlessly blend into the color of your tile.

 In your bathroom: